Switch to United States?

 A bet with a payout of 1:1.
 A winning bet doubles your money.
 Even money bets in roulette include Black/Red, Even/Odd and Big/Small.

 A system based on the Fibonacci number sequence, where every new number is the sum of its two immediate predecessors.
 The classic Fibonacci system targets even money bets.
 With every loss, you raise your bet to the next number or the sequence, and with every win, you go back two steps.Flat betting

 Placing the same size bet over and over again.

 A wheel that's been rigged to produce a bias, i.e. favour certain numbers.
 See the section Wheel bias.

 All gambling games slightly favour the operator, and roulette is no exception.
 This helps cover the cost of running the games and make a profit for the casino.
 In European roulette, the house edge is 2.70%.
 We explain how it works in the section House edge.

 The roulette table is divided into inside and outside bets.
 Inside bets are the ones placed on individual numbers and their combinations on the betting grid.
 They include single numbers, splits, streets, corners and lines.
-For the exact best and payouts, see the section Inside bets.
+For the exact bets and payouts, see the section Inside bets.

 An announced bet covering the zero and its six closest neighbours on the wheel.
 See the section Zero bet for details.

 Labouchere is the most well-known cancellation system.
 You write down a list of numbers.
 After each win, you cross off numbers from your list, and after each loss, you add them to the list.
 We explain the exact method in the section Labouchere system.La partage

 La partage is a rule in French roulette.
 When the ball stops on zero, the even money bets return half of their original stake.
 See the section La partage.Line bet